The Robotic Search for Life on Icy Worlds Begins in the Analog Environment Beneath the McMurdo Ice Shelf with Hover-Capable AUV

-A tuned loop antenna is used to localize ARTEMIS from atop the sea ice (left).
-Tracking personnel record the vehicle position while standing above it (right).
+We used a tuned loop antenna to localize ARTEMIS from atop the sea ice (left), then tracking personnel record the vehicle position while standing above it (right).

 Docking and Recovery

-ARTEMIS uses a visual homing algorithm to identify, swim toward, and mechanically engage with a specially-designed illuminated docking bar.
-The docking bar passes through a latched slot in the nose of ARTEMIS, leading to a spherical cavity that mates with a spherical load hitch at the bottom of the bar.
+ARTEMIS uses a visual homing algorithm to identify, swim toward, and then mechanically engage with a specially-designed illuminated docking bar.
+The docking bar passes through a latched slot in the nose of ARTEMIS, and then leads to a spherical cavity that mates with a spherical load hitch at the bottom of the bar.
 Finally, the vehicle pitches up around the hitch to a vertical orientation so that it may be hoisted up through the drill hole.

 ARTEMIS swims toward the docking bar beneath Antarctic sea ice, seen from the front (left) and the rear (right).

-The ARTEMIS docking sequence is shown in renderings (top).
-ARTEMIS engages mechanically with the docking bar (middle).
-ARTEMIS is hoisted up through the drill hole by the docking bar (bottom).
+Renderings showing the ARTEMIS docking sequence: ARTEMIS engages mechanically with the docking bar (middle-right).
+Then, the docking bar hoists ARTEMIS up through the drill hole (far-right).